RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

+July 13th.
+Version 6.1.
+I think the MameHelper for CHD will be very useful.
+Text search and replace implemented as well.
+Please, use the "ISSUES" menu item on github to report anything or request a feature.
+If it's possible and a good idea, I will try to add it!

 July 11th.
 Version 6 is finally out!
 Feedback is welcome, please report any issue.
 (It was a lot of work!)

 Gamelist Manager is a comprehensive gamelist management tool for Batocera gamelists.